kobildeveloper/OIDC-java/spring-boot-api/README.md

-# mIDentity One OpenId Connect Spring Boot Example
+# mIDentity Box OpenId Connect Spring Boot Example
-This is a Spring Boot app that has been modified to support OpenId Connect Authorization Code flow via mIDentity One.
+This is a Spring Boot app that has been modified to support OpenId Connect Authorization Code flow via mIDentity Box.

 ## Prerequisites
 This example uses Spring which requires [Java SDK 1.8+](https://www.java.com/) and [Apache Maven 3.2+](https://maven.apache.org/).

-You will also need mIDentity One account.
-If you don't have one you can [create a free account here](https://midentity.one/selfenrollment).
+You will also need mIDentity Box account.
+If you don't have one you can [create a free account here](https://midentitybox.com/selfenrollment).

 Most importantly you will need to create an OpenId Connect app under mIDentity Admin portal.
 [You can read more about how to do that after login].